ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 1. Synchronizes status of pre-ID with registration processor
 ## 4. Appointment Scheduler
 ### 4.1 RC Identifier
 Provides search facility for available registration centers so that applicant can book an appointment
 ### 4.2 Availability Checker
 Getting availability of slots in the chosen registration center
 ### 4.3 Appointment Booking
 Booking\re-booking the selected slot in the chosen registration-center for registration
 ## 5. Pre-Registration Application Manager
 ### 5.1 Pre-Registration Application Manager
-Collects (create\modify\delete) demographic data and documents from the user\applicant
+Collects (create\modify\delete) demographic data and documents (specific to the applicant type) from the user\applicant
 ### 5.2 Acknowledgment
-Generates acknowledgment for successful pre-registration
+Generates an acknowledgment (with QR Code) for successful pre-registration, which can then be printed or downloaded for future reference.
+### 5.3 PRID Generator
+Generates pre-registration ID
 # Registration
 ## 1. Registration Client Setup
 ### 1.1 Registration Client Installation